Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/🟥I2211 - Java Object Oriented Programming/🟦1 # Java/🟩4 @ Data Encapsulation.md

-`Daya Encapsulation` is basically using only getters and setters to alter the values of the array, so we have control over the values that go in and out.
+`Data Encapsulation` is basically using only getters and setters to alter the values of the class, so we have control over the values that go in and out.

 # Immutable Class
 For a class to be immutable, it must satisfy the three properties: